Hydraulic power network: Geneva

 Many turbines were used for driving generators for electric lighting.
 In 1887 an electricity generation plant was built next to the powerhouse, which generated 110 V DC with a maximum power of 800 hp and an AC network with a maximum power of 600 hp.
 The generators were driven by a water turbine supplied from the hydraulic power network.
 The hydraulic power network was not in competition with the electric power supply, but was seen as a supplement to it, and continued to supply power to many customer until the economic crisis of the 1930s, when the demand for pressurized water as an energy source declined.
 The last water engine was decommissioned in 1958.

 In order to avoid excessive pressure build-up in the hydraulic power network, a release valve was fitted beside the main hall of the powerhouse.
 A tall water fountain, the Jet d'Eau, was ejected by the device whenever it was activated.
 This typically happened at the end of the day when the factories switched off their machines, making it hard to control the pressure in the system, and to adjust the supply of pressurized water to match the actual demand.
 The tall fountain was visible from a great distance and became a landmark in the city.
 When an engineering solution was found which made the fountain redundant, there was an outcry, and in 1891 it was moved to its current location in the lake, where it operated solely as a tourist attraction, although the water to create it still came from the hydraulic network.

+New Zealand

+Two systems were built in New Zealand.
+The Thames Water Race was built in 1876 to supply water to the Thames goldfields powering stamper batteries, pumps and mine-head lifting equipment.
+Later, electricity was supplied to the residents of Thames in 1914, and when goldmining ceased the following year, a Francis Turbine and generator made use of the surplus water to generate more electricity for the residents of the town.
+It was eventually decommissioned in 1946.